 3.6. comply with crew weight limits which may be imposed.
 The weight limits and the weigh-in process shall be posted in the Notice of Race

-*Local Sailing organization (LSO) is defined to include a yacht club, sailing club, community sailing program or other sailing organization that is an organizational member of a Regional Sailing Association (RSA) and US Sailing.
+*Local Sailing organization (LSO) is defined to include a yacht club, sailing club, community sailing program or other sailing organization that is an organizational member of a Regional Sailing Association (RSA) or US Sailing.

 4. SELECTION PROCESS – AREA LEVEL